TomFinley/TomFinley.github.io/llm/gemini/_posts/2024-03-07-golden-falcon.md

 be tricked into writing a simple story by prompt injection, it just writes with me, and very well.

-While I have, as yet, not found Gemini to be quiet as reliable in giving out correct *factual* information, it has so far proved a superior storyteller, both in terms of its ability to accept feedback and in its ability to remember detail, and also in telling stories that are, to be frank, *less* twee.
+While I have, as yet, not found Gemini to be quite as reliable in giving out correct *factual* information, it has so far proved a superior storyteller, both in terms of its ability to accept feedback and in its ability to remember detail, and also in telling stories that are, to be frank, *less* twee.
 Not